International-Data-Spaces-Association/IDS-RAM_4_0/documentation/4_Perspectives_of_the_Reference_Architecture_Model/4_3_Governance_Perspective/4_3_x_IDS_RuleBook.md

-## IDS Rulebook
+## IDSA Rulebook

 It is all about data.
 If you are going to build or use data driven ecosystems or data driven business models, you should strongly consider data sovereignty[^1] – and therefore the [IDSA rulebook](https://internationaldataspaces.org/download/19008/).

-This rulebook addresses:
+This Rulebook addresses:

 1. peer to peer data sharing